-- Non-purulent cellulitis is most commonly attributed to beta- hemolytic streptococci - Purulent cellulitis or cutaneous abscess is most commonly attributed to beta-hemolytic Streptococci or Staphylococcus aureus and warrants empiric coverage for MRSA. - Recurrent MRSA infections need not be cultured at every presentation.

-Gram-negative or anaerobic coverage is usually unnecessary for purulent or non-purulent uncomplicated cellulitis, unless there is direct anatomic communication between the GI or GU tract.
+- Non-purulent cellulitis is most commonly attributed to betahemolytic streptococci - Purulent cellulitis or cutaneous abscess is most commonly attributed to beta-hemolytic Streptococci or Staphylococcus aureus and warrants empiric coverage for MRSA. - Recurrent MRSA infections need not be cultured at every presentation. - Gram-negative or anaerobic coverage is usually unnecessary for purulent or non-purulent uncomplicated cellulitis. - Surgical site infections are dependent upon the site of surgery/ infection.